jhallen/joes-sandbox/pcb/dash/readme.md

 FutureNet will indicate that it is new and ask if it should be created.

 When you are in one of the subsheets, you can traverse between its siblings with the #R and #L commands.

+Another way is to feed a list of top-level sheets to DCM.EXE when you build the netlist.
+You will not be able to use the #R and #L commands to traverse between sheets this way.

-All of the siblings share the same namespace for signals- two wires labeled with the same signal name will be connected.
+Either way, all of the sibling sheets share the same namespace for signals- two wires labeled with the same signal name will be connected.

-Speculation: the DCM.EXE program accepts a list of top-level sheets.
-I think you can dispense with the top-level sheet and just give a list of .DWG files to DCM.EXE for a flat design.
-But you will not have the #R and #L commands this way.

 ### How do you annotate?